 On Cloudswift review: the Tech

-The On Cloudswift is powered by the Helium foam that's been engineered for urban running environments.
+The On Cloudswift is powered by the Helion foam that's been engineered for urban running environments.
 The sole design makes these shoes tailor-made for hard surfaces like concrete, which can have a really bad effect on your joints on the long run (pun intended).

-The Helium provides great energy return and durability whilst also being light and since the foam is firm, you won't slump into the ground when you turn either.
+The Helion provides great energy return and durability whilst also being light and since the foam is firm, you won't slump into the ground when you turn either.
 You'll really feel the benefits of the firmness of the sole on longer runs.
 Runners can lose a lot of kinetic energy if the sole is not firm enough, something that definitely won't be the case with the Cloudswift.

 Whilst it is all firm at the bottom, the mesh upper fabric is soft and provides plenty of room in the toebox.
 The midfoot area is supported by a TPU mechanical side band and holds the foot firmly.